The Happenings on Shaw Hill

 Carl denied that he saw anything or shot his gun.
 Later, he said that part of his hair and beard were already beginning to turn white.
 I asked him about the gunshots.
 He said that was old Elmer Woodmen’s car backfiring “as it went up the hill toward the Kennebec Road.”

-I didn’t believe that and I don’t think Patsy did either.
+I didn’t believe a word he said and I don’t think Patsy did either.

 Before that I would often see Carl out on his lawn landscaping or working on his sculpting projects, but I have not seen him since parts of his hair turned white from fright.